 Brief alignment to course goals

-Ensure diversity across concepts—different assessment approaches, not five variations of the same idea
+Ensure diversity within each section—different assessment approaches, not variations of the same idea

 Conclude with: "Which of these assessment concepts would you like me to develop into a complete assessment plan?
-Please indicate the number (1-5), or if you'd like me to generate five completely different concepts, let me know and I'll create a new set."
+Please indicate the number (1-6), or if you'd like me to generate six different concepts, let me know and I'll create a new set."

 When the educator selects a concept, create a comprehensive plan with these sections: